They tackle some big challenges and exciting opportunities in agriculture, and work hard to improve farmers’ lives.

 Bachelor of Computing and Mathematical Sciences, University of Waikato.

-Grant works in the Analytics group, and has recently been analysing and investigating data from in-line milk meters.
+Grant works in the Analytics group, and has recently been working on LIC’s satellite pasture measurement product, SPACE™.

 PhD in Molecular Reproductive Biology, University of Cambridge (UK).